 In bodybuilding and fitness communities, people commonly use the terms endomorph, mesomorph, and ectomorph when talking about male body types.
-Endomorphs are purportedly stockier and chubbier, mesomorphs are broader and more muscular, and ectomorphs are thinner and leaner.
+Endomorphs are purportedly stockier and chubbier, mesomorphs are said to be broader and more muscular, and ectomorphs are supposedly thinner and leaner.

 Or that’s what people say, anyway.
-Men do have varying heights and bone structures, and have different propensities for being overweight or underweight, but do these traits combine together to form three distinct body types?
+Men do have varying heights and bone structures, and have different propensities for being overweight or underweight, but do these traits really combine together to form three distinct body types?
 Is it correct to call a naturally skinny guy an ectomorph?

 And even if we do use these slang terms to sort people into different body types, do the different body types benefit from different diets and workouts?
-For example, is there such a thing as an ectomorph workout or an ectomorph diet?
-Or do all body types benefit from the same types of exercise and diets?
+For example, is there such a thing as an ectomorph workout or an ectomorph bulking diet?
+Or do all body types benefit from the same workouts, diets, and lifestyles?

 - The Endomorph Body Type